bmc/grizzled-ruby/index.md

 # Copyright and License

-The Grizzled Scala Library is copyright &copy; 2009-2010 Brian M. Clapper and is released under a [BSD License][].
+The Grizzled Ruby Library is copyright &copy; 2011 Brian M. Clapper and is released under a [BSD License][].

 # Change Log